-The DIR-845L features a new cloud service that pushes information such as firmware upgrade notifications, user activity, and intrusion alerts to the mydlinkTM app on Android and Apple mobile devices.
-To insure that your router is up-to-date with the latest features, mydlinkTM will notify you when an update is available for your router.
-You can also monitor a user's online activity with real-time website browsing history, maintaining a safe and secure environment, especially for children at home.
+The DIR-810L features a new cloud service that pushes information such as firmware upgrade notifications, user activity, and intrusion alerts to the mydlink app on your Android or iOS mobile device.
+To ensure that your router is up-to-date with the latest features, mydlink will notify you when an update is available for your router.
+You can also monitor users' online activity with real-time website browsing history, maintaining a safe and secure environment, especially useful for monitoring your children's Internet usage at home.

-On this page the user can configure the mydlinkTM settings for this router.
-This feature will allow us to use the mydlink cloud services that includes online access and management of this router through the mydlink portal website or portable device applications like iOS apps and Android applications.
+On this page the user can configure the mydlink settings for this router.
+This feature will allow you to use the mydlink cloud services, which include online access and management of this router through the mydlink portal website or the mydlink Lite app for iOS and Android mobile devices.

-In the mydlink section, we can view the registration status of the mydlink account service.
+In the mydlink section, you can view the registration status of the mydlink account service.
 The mydlink Service field will either display Registered or Non-Registered.